iluvjava/Maths/Notebook 2.0/Math 000 (Math Essential)/Axiomatic Entities/Vector Space.md

 **Complete And Incomplete**:

-> The set of vector spapces can be complete if all cauchy sequence converges to a given element in the set, else the set is incomplete.
+> The set of vector space can be complete if all Cauchy sequence converges to a given element in the set, else the set is incomplete.

 **Finite Fields**: